Tag: Compute Sovereignty

 Tier 1: The Sovereigns (The Fortress)

 • Sovereignty Status: Total.
-They own the “Brain” (Model) and the “Body” (Hardware).
+They control both the “Brain” (AI models) and the “Body” (hardware).

 Tier 2: The Hubs (The Service Providers)

-• Profile: The “Digital Switzerland.”
-They trade domestic energy and land for foreign capital.
+• Profile: “Digital Switzerland” — trading domestic energy and land for foreign capital.

 • Sovereignty Status: Conditional.
-They can pull the plug, but they can’t run the machine alone.
+They can host and unplug, but cannot run the machine alone.

 Tier 3A: The Tenants (The Warehousers)

-• Profile: Nations that build data centers purely for “Data Residency” (storing local data onshore).
+• Profile: Nations building data centers for “data residency.”

 Tier 3B: The Outsiders (The Dependents)

 • Sovereignty Status: Nil.
-In a geopolitical crisis, they can be erased from the digital map with a single “Off-Switch.”
+In a crisis, they can be digitally erased with a single “off‑switch.”

 Conclusion

-The Map is shifting.
-Are you a Sovereign, a Hub, or a Tenant?
+The map is shifting.
+The question is simple: Are you a Sovereign, a Hub, or a Tenant?

 Readers who want to read our Data Cathedral series, may click the following links: